Back to blog

 Earlier detection of cancer, diabetes, and cardiovascular disease improves patient outcomes and reduces lifetime cost of care by shifting spend from acute intervention to prevention.

-Financial services were early adopters and remain the most mature deployment of predictive AI.
-Credit scoring, fraud detection, algorithmic trading, and regulatory compliance all run on models that process millions of transactions per second and flag anomalies in milliseconds.
+Financial services remain the most mature deployment of predictive AI.
+Credit scoring, fraud detection, algorithmic trading, and regulatory compliance all run on models processing millions of transactions per second and flagging anomalies in milliseconds.
 The risk landscape is fundamentally different than it was a decade ago.

 Supply chain: precision at global scale